Christians, awake, salute the happy morn

 "Christians, awake, salute the happy morn" is an English Christmas hymn on a text by John Byrom.
-It is usually sung to the tune "Yorkshire" by John Wainright.
+It is usually sung to the tune "Yorkshire" by John Wainwright.

 Text

 The text of the hymn is from a poem in iambic pentameter by John Byrom.
 The original manuscript, in Chetham's Library, Manchester, bears the title "Christmas Day.
 For Dolly", referring to the author's daughter, although there is no evidence to support the oft repeated story that it was written for her specifically.
 The original poem was in three paragraphs of 16 lines each (for a total of 48).
 The exact date of this document is uncertain, although it is usually dated between 1745 and 1750.
 This was later published in the author's posthumous Poems, &c.
 (1773) and later again in his Works (1814, vol. ii).

 The omission of some of the lines and re-arrangement of the remainder into singable verses appeared in combination with Wainwright's music in a 1766 publication, although the first printing for liturgical usage was Thomas Cotterill's Selection of Psalms and Hymns (1819, 8th ed.), retaken shortly thereafter in James Montgomery's Christian Psalmist (1825).
 The modern text, which runs to six verses of six lines, is frequently shortened, omitting one or two stanzas.
 The fifth verse ("Oh, may we keep and ponder in our mind") is sometimes replaced with an alternative one beginning "Like Mary let us ponder in our mind".
 A version by Davies Gilbert in 8 verses, printed in Some Ancient Christmas Carols (1823), stays more faithful to the original poem.